Summer Housing 2022

 Hood College provides limited campus housing options over the summer to current students who are taking classes.
-Summer housing will be provided in Shriner Hall.
+Summer housing will be provided in Meyran Hall.

 After reading information below, to secure your assignment, submit your Summer Housing Contract (terms and conditions described below).

-- Friday, May 21: Residence Halls Close for all Students
+- Wednesday, May 18: Residence Halls Close for all Students at noon

-Residents may move in the first date they request housing on their housing contract (no earlier than May 24).
+Residents may move in the first date they request housing on their housing contract (no earlier than June 1st).
 Key pick-up is at the Whitaker Campus Center front desk (staffed 24/7) beginning at 9 a.m.
-Note that since graduates are permitted to move out of their spring housing assignment by 2 p.m. that day, every effort will be made to assign residents to vacant spaces to avoid issues.
+Note that since graduates are permitted to move out of their spring housing assignment by 2 p.m. on May 22, 2022, the move in date for summer housing has been pushed back so every effort can be made to provide clean living spaces for each resident.

 Extended Stay for Hood College Students

 If the requested move-in date (on the summer housing application) is the earliest possible, June 1, and the resident is currently residing in Hood College housing, they may stay on campus until that June 1 move-in date at no additional cost, provided the resident moves along the timeline specified; if the resident chooses not to move along this timeline, they vacate their current room by the published spring semester closing date and may not occupy the summer assignment until the requested move-in date.
 If the requested move-out date ends on or after July 31 and the resident is a Hood College Fall 2021 resident, they may stay on campus at no additional cost to move to their fall assignment along the timeline communicated by Residence Life in July.
 If choosing not to move along this timeline, the resident must vacate their summer assignment at the requested move-out date and adhere to the published fall semester move-in date to occupy their fall room assignment.